 Refrigerated dryers can be thought of almost like a dehumidifier.
 As wet air comes into contact with the dryer, it is significantly cooled down, which turns the water vapor into actual liquid water.
 That water goes into a water trap.
 The cold air then goes through a process to heat back up to room temperature, resulting in dryer air.
 An excellent refrigerated air dryer to consider is SMC's IDFB refrigerated air dryer (pictured).
 These durable units have simple control systems and are easily serviced.

-Membrane dryers are designed for convenient point of use drying without the need for electrical power.
+Membrane dryers are designed for convenient point-of-use drying without the need for electrical power.
 Membrane dryers utilize hollow fiber membranes to remove water vapor from compressed air.
 The drying power of the membrane is controlled by varying the compressed air flow rate and pressure.
 SMC offers the IDG, Membrane Air Dryer Series (pictured) that can combine a mist separator and micro mist separator with a single unit.

 Desiccant dryers use absorptive materials, such as silica gel, to absorb the water vapor within the lines.
 The vapor then turns to liquid and sticks to the contents until they are cleaned out.
-SMC's regenerative desiccant drying systems, the ID and IDW series (pictured), provide the greatest level of drying capability amongst widely available drying technologies.
+SMC's regenerative desiccant drying systems, the ID and IDW series (pictured), provide the greatest level of drying capability among widely available drying technologies.

 With any air dryer, it's important to make sure the air pressure and capacity fit the compressor, and they also range anywhere from a few hundred dollars to several thousand, so make sure you do your homework or contact a professional before making a purchase.